 - Going to great lengths to avoid conflict

 - Becoming very uncomfortable at the thought of someone being mad at you

-If you’re interested in learning more or taking the next step in putting yourself first, please visit us at https://www.specializedtherapy.com/ or call 201-488-6678.
+If you’re interested in learning more or taking the next step in avoiding the negative aspects of being a people pleaser and putting yourself first, please visit us at https://www.specializedtherapy.com/ or call 201-488-6678.